// API Reference

 Network Fault 5 0.5s 60s 2x Network or timeout issue.
 The router retries with aggressive backoff.

 The router performs internal retries for agent and network faults before returning an error to the client.
-If all retries are exhausted, the final error is returned to the client with the appropriate HTTP status code.
+If all retries are exhausted, the final error is returned with the appropriate HTTP status code.

 Inference-Specific Errors